ksmit323/NFTPrototypeBuzzkill/README.md

 # Buzzkill NFT 🐝 • ![solidity](https://img.shields.io/badge/solidity-^0.8.23-lightgrey)

 Welcome to Buzzkill, a macroeconomic NFT staking game on the Viction blockchain and in the C98 ecosystem.
-The beez are collectibles that can be used for various game mechanics for passive or active accrual of tokens.
+The beez are collectibles that can be used for various game mechanics for passive or active accrual of tokens that follow the ERC20 standard called $honey.

 ## Overview